 Yet like so many artists, I’ve struggled with claiming the proper title for myself.
 For years, I relegated my creative work to the role of hobby.
-Partly I feared my writing would never add up to much; partly I wanted to avoid ‘stepping up to the plate’, risking my own success or failure.
+Partly I feared my writing would never add up to much; partly I wanted to avoid “stepping up to the plate” and risking my own success or failure.
 A diminutive strategy.
-But still I kept on putting pen to paper, stringing words into sentences, steadily threading sparkling beads and stars into stories and constellations.
+But still I kept putting pen to paper, stringing words into sentences, steadily threading sparkling beads and stars into stories and constellations.

-Rather than the other titles I’ve worn before (bodyworker, therapist, coach, chef, etc), I’ve started introducing myself to others as a writer.
-Usually the first question people ask is either ‘What do you write?’ or ‘Are you published?’ and I admit that it does help my self-esteem that I’m pushing a substantial manuscript to publishers.
+Rather than the other titles I’ve worn before (bodyworker, therapist, coach, chef, etc.), I’ve started introducing myself to others as a writer.
+Usually the first question people ask is either “What do you write?” or “Are you published?”
+Admittedly, it does help my self-esteem that I’m peddling a substantial manuscript to publishers.

 “It’s a book for men on the passion, power, and creativity of the soul.”